rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    :width: 600 px
    :align: center

-It might be opportun to furthermore study the robustness of the apparent outranking situations when assuming only *ordinal* or *uncertain* criteria significance weights.
+It might be opportune to furthermore study the robustness of the apparent outranking situations when assuming only *ordinal* or *uncertain* criteria significance weights.
 If interested in mainly objectively *unopposed* (multipartisan) outranking situations, one might also try the :py:class:`~outrankingDigraphs.UnOpposedOutrankingDigraph` constructor. (see the :ref:`advanced topics of the Digraph3 documentation <Advanced-Topics-label>`).

 Back to :ref:`Content Table <Tutorial-label>`